-The 16 to 19 Bursary Fund was introduced in the 2011 to 2012 academic year.
-It is money the government gives to local authorities, schools, colleges and other education and training providers (institutions) to give to disadvantaged students.
-Its purpose is to provide financial support to help students overcome specific barriers to participation, so they can remain in education.
+The 16 to 19 Bursary Fund is money the government gives to schools to provide financial support to help students overcome specific barriers to participation, so they can remain in education.

 The bursary is money that students of Loreto Grammar School can use to pay for things like:

 - clothing, books and other equipment for your course

 - transport and lunch on days you study or train